 Where rates are headed

-Each week, Bankrate asks a panel of mortgage experts where they think mortgage rates will go over the next week.
-See Bankrate’s Mortgage Rate Trend Index for weekly projections.
+Every week, our editorial team asks a group of mortgage experts where they think mortgage rates will go over the next week.
+See Bankrate’s Rate Trend Index for weekly predictions.

-In order to provide the latest rates, mortgage lenders across the nation respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
-Here you can see the latest marketplace average rates for a range of purchase and refinance loans.
+In order to provide the latest rates, mortgage lenders nationwide respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
+Here you can see the latest marketplace average rates for a variety of purchase loans.

 Other daily news articles:

 |The chart above links out to loan-specific pages to help our readers learn more about rates by product type.|

 |20-Year Loan||20-Year Fixed Mortgage Rates||20-Year Refi Rates|

 |15-Year Loan||Current 15 Year Mortgage Rates||15-Year Refinance Rates|

 |10-Year Loan||10-Year Mortgage Interest Rates||10-Year Mortgage Refinance Rates|

 |ARM Loan||ARM Mortgage Rates||Current ARM Refinance Rates|